jackhwl/Aspnet-Core-6/SecuringAspNetCore6WithOAuth2AndOIDC/README.md

 ## Section 4: Securing Your User Authentication Processes
 * Demo - Configuring IdentityServer to Log in with The Authorization Code Flow
 * Demo - Logging in with the Authorization Code Flow
+* Demo - Logging out of Our Web Application